oleksmarkh/fetch-and-rotate/README.md

 neglected (all images are treated as unique as long as their URLs differ).
-* Even though it's not specified in the assignment, the script will try to equally take images from all websites, aiming for robust output.
+* Even though it's not specified in the assignment, the script will try to equally take images from all websites, aiming for robust output (idempotence depends on webpage content, not on network latency).

-## Scenarios

-1. Script is executed exactly once.
-Whatever happens - it aims to fetch/process a given number of images.
+* Script is executed exactly once.
+Whatever happens, it aims to fetch/process a given number of images.
-2. Script can be executed multiple times, due to various reasons, e.g.:
-* Previous executions failed to process exactly 100 images.
-* The list of webpages changed.
-* Some webpages are non-idempotent (content changed).
+There are scenarios were it'd make sense to re-execute the script (failures, interruptions, input/content changes), but then a cleanup is needed to avoid mixing different outputs.

-## Possible improvements.
+## Possible improvement

-Manage a `set()` to `asyncio.wait()` for `asyncio.create_task()` to schedule image processing in a pool (concurrent queue), instead of batching until success or exhaustion.
+Schedule image processing in a pool (concurrent queue), instead of batching until success or exhaustion.
-Additionally, it would limit the number of outbound connections.
+Apart from not having to wait for each batch to finish, it would also limit a number of outbound connections.
+It could be implemented by managing a `tasks = set()` of `asyncio.create_task()` and `asyncio.wait(tasks, return_when=asyncio.FIRST_COMPLETED)` in a `while` loop.

 ## Dev dependencies